vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 Microsoft pre-configures the product to perform well on the operating system that it is installed.
 No additional changes should be needed.

-Despite this, sometimes unexpected behaviors occur:
+Despite this, sometimes unexpected behaviors occur.
+Here are some examples:

 - **False positives** - files, folders, or processes that aren't actually a threat can be detected as malicious by Defender for Endpoint or Microsoft Defender Antivirus.
 These entities can be blocked or sent to quarantine, even though they're not really a threat.